borispovod/crypti-docs/presale.md

 **NOTE:** Make sure to send only from a desktop or web wallet where you control your own keys!
 Do not sent from exchange, Coinbase or any other such managed service.

+A transaction can have multiple inputs.
+If your transaction has multiple inputs then the largest input will be considered as the relevant investment address.

 **NOTE 2:** Make sure to remember what address you have used for sending.
 It is best to label it with some meaningful ID.